 Enrollment changes may include the following.

 - Waive Late Registration Fee.
-Students and departments should use the Petition for Exception to CGU Policy form (available on the Registrar’s Form Index).
+Students and departments should use the Petition for Exception to CGU Policy form (available on the Forms webpage).

 - Waive the Enrollment Change (Add/Drop) Fee.
-Petition for Exception to CGU Policy form (available on the Registrar’s Form Index).
+Petition for Exception to CGU Policy form (available on the Forms webpage).
 If the department was involved or responsible for the student incurring the fee–such as by incorrectly processing an enrollment swap–the Student Records Correction/Adjustment Request may be used.
 A complete explanation must be provided.

 - Refunds of Tuition.
 All refunds are governed by the Add/Drop refund schedule.
-Students should submit requests using thethe Petition for Exception to CGU Policy form (available on the Registrar’s Form Index).
+Students should submit requests using the Petition for Exception to CGU Policy form (available on the Forms webpage).
 Requests from departments require a complete explanation and, because department or program revenue is involved, the approval of the dean is also required.

 Student Records changes include the following.